 Nikko AM’s carries out Japanese stock lending transactions in accordance with an investment management policy formulated by an internal committee whose members include managers in its investment management, compliance and risk management functions.
-The investment management policy stipulates that Nikko AM is to take measures such as setting an upper limit on the number of stocks of each individual name that can be borrowed in order to help grow the medium- and long-term investment returns of clients and beneficiaries in light of its aim to promote greater corporate value.
+When lending stocks, Nikko AM strives to make appropriate decisions on securing its voting rights in order to help grow the medium- and long-term investment returns of clients and beneficiaries in light of its aim to promote greater corporate value.

 Nikko AM discloses individual results of its voting on the Japanese stocks in which it invests on its website and in press releases every quarter.
 In addition to records of whether it has voted for or against each proposal, Nikko AM also provides the reasons for its voting decisions on any proposals for which it deems explanations necessary.
 Every year, it also publicly releases the results of voting in investee companies by proposal type, and the information includes the total number of proposals voted on as well as whether Nikko AM voted for or against the proposals.

 6. Institutional investors in principle should report periodically on how they fulfill their stewardship responsibilities, including their voting responsibilities, to their clients and beneficiaries.